webdevlex/listening-lobby/README.md

   <img src="./assets/service-select.gif" alt="service select" width="300"/>

-3. Congrats, you've arrived in the lobby! 🎉 Now Lets make our first serach by clicking the search button!
+3. Congrats, you've arrived to the lobby! 🎉 Now Lets make our first serach by clicking the search button!
 4. Type in a song, artist, or album and **click** the plus sign or **double click** to add it.

    <img src="./assets/search.gif" alt="search-gif" width="700"/>

 5. Press play and enjoy the jam! 🎶
-6. Lets get some company in here by clicking on the _invite friends_ button, copying the link and sending it to your friends.
+6. Lets get some company in here by clicking on the _invite friends_ button, copying the link, and sending it to your friends.

 ## Built With